RhizomeDB/spec/README.md

 # Abstract

-PomoDB is a [content-addressable] database.
-It enables far-edge deployments (such as IoT and consumer devices) by synchronize heterogenous sets of end-to-end encrypted data between peers in an eventually consistent manner.
+PomoDB is a [content-addressable][content addressing] database.
+It enables far-edge deployments (such as IoT and consumer devices) by synchronizing heterogenous sets of end-to-end encrypted data between peers in an eventually consistent manner.

 # 1. Introduction